All insights

 • Motivation for teams

-In agile teams, this might show up in epics or initiatives.
-In more traditional models, it maps to the business case.
-Regardless of format, the outcome is the same: clear, compelling justification for building something.
+In agile delivery it shows up in epics or initiatives.
+In traditional shops it maps to the business case.
+The outcome is the same either way: clear, compelling justification for building something.

-• Improves prioritisation – Teams can focus on what delivers the most value.
+• Prioritisation.
+Teams can focus on what delivers the most value.

-• Supports stakeholder buy-in – A well-reasoned Why helps justify time, money, and people.
+• Buy-in.
+A well-reasoned Why helps justify time, money, and people.

-• Creates traceability – You can track from idea to value delivered.
+• Traceability.
+You can track from idea to delivered value.

-Define how your product benefits each user or stakeholder type.
+Define how the product benefits each user type.

 User: [Persona name]